-Join us for the 2020 INFORMS Security Conference, held in Monterey, CA from February 9-11, which will bring together the leading policymakers in national defense and security, with first responders and top analytics professionals to work together to identify how to better identify, track, and combat threats to the U.S. to improve national security.
+Join us for the inaugural INFORMS Conference on Security (IConS), to be held in Monterey, CA from February 9-11, 2020.
+IConS will bring together leading analytics professionals, decision-makers in national defense and security, and first responders to share tools, techniques, and best practices to address the broad spectrum of challenges to U.S. national security.

 Mr. Harrison Schramm, CAP, PStat